Animation: The Little Mole

 - Ghibli Hills: The calm forest clearing which the main characters inhabit.

-- No Antagonist: Outside of natural forces and everyday obstacles, almost none of the cartoons feature any villains in the classic sence.
-One of the few that broke with this tradition contained some martens threatening the main cast.
+- No Antagonist: Outside of natural forces and everyday obstacles, almost none of the cartoons feature any villains in the classic sense.
+One of the few that broke with this tradition contained some martens threatening the main cast, while another one has a fox doing the same.
 Also, in an early short, Krtek is tricked by a greedy magpie to give her a bright gem that he had found (he eventually outwits her).

 - No Name Given / Only Known by Their Nickname: The main character is simply "Krtek" (a diminutive of krt ("mole"), i.e. "The Little Mole").
 His friends also carry flatly-descriptive names, although they too are often rendered as diminutives.